RecHaf04/RechumaGWAS/README.md

 -   **Cross-Phenotype Search**: Instantly search for associations for a specific SNP across all studies in the database, either by MarkerName or by genomic position.
 -   **Study Summaries**: View key metadata for each study and browse a table of top significant hits.
 -   **QQ Plots**: View pre-rendered QQ plots for each study.
+-  **LocusZoom/Forest Plots**: for applicable sets with genome significant points
 ---
 ## Project Structure & Architecture